 WOGA’s story began with the vision of one ambitious ginger producer, Washington Simpson, who was determined to assist his community in securing a sustainable income.
-Washington decided to form an association with the help of local buyer, The Earth Care Agency.
+Washington decided to form an association with the help of The Earth Care Agency; a Fijian-based agricultural consultancy which assists growers and producers with certification and business readiness.

 “The Wainunu Organic Growers Association is a farmer organisation in the province of Bua.
 The group formed to supply organic certified ginger and were certified against the Pacific Organic Standard (POS) in 2016 and have now also received Fairtrade certification” says Jodi Smith, Director of The Earth Care Agency.